 First, seed saving will not only save seeds but also save your hard-earned money.
-Seeds are cheap compared to transplants, but seeds you save yourself are free.
+Store-bought seeds are cheap compared to transplants, but seeds you save yourself are free.
 And you’ve certainly noticed that the bill from your seed purchases can really add up!
 Second, when you save seeds from the best specimens in your garden, you will improve the seed stock year after year.
 The seeds will develop strong traits well suited to your garden’s individual microclimate.
 And, lastly, seed saving is immensely gratifying.
-How awesome is it be a part of your plant’s full lifecycle?
+How awesome is it be a part of your plant’s full life cycle?

 Related: How to Save Heirloom Tomato Seeds

 Plant the Garden with Seed Saving in Mind

 The best way to start seed saving begins at planting time.
 When you plan out your garden, do so with the intention of saving seeds at the end of the season.
 Plant from seed or transplants with this in mind: you can only save seeds from heirloom or open-pollinated plants.
 They will be identified as heirloom or marked as “OP” on seed packages.
-Open-pollinated and heirloom plants have the best change of growing true to the parent plant.
+Open-pollinated and heirloom plants have the best chance of growing true to the parent plant.
 Hybrid plant seeds risk producing different characteristic of the parent plants, or characteristics of only one parent in the hybrid.
 There is an excellent description of each classification here on SeedSavers.org.

 Harvest Only the Best